The Power of Sleep: Nature's Greatest Health and Performance Enhancer

 The average modern adult needs between seven to nine hours of sleep.
-The average modern adult getsabout seven hours of sleep.
-It’s estimated that about 33% of the population gets less than six and a half hours of sleep.
-Women tend to get more sleep than men, and people who carry more body fat tend to sleep less than their leaner counterparts.
+The average modern adult gets about seven hours of sleep.
+It's estimated that about 33% of the population gets less than six and a half hours of sleep.
+Women tend to get more sleep than men, and people who carry more body fat tend to sleep less than their leaner nutrients.
 In addition, some studies suggest that people who get less than six hours of sleep might gain up to twice as much weight over a six-year period compared to those who sleep seven to eight hours per night.
 However, on average, those who sleep more than nine hours per night tend to have similar body composition outcomes as those who sleep fewer than six hours (2).

 The number of people who can survive without impairment on less than six hours of sleep is ZERO.

-Sleep debt is cumulative, so it’s relatively easy to dig yourself into a hole in just a few nights of poor/short sleep.
-The good news is that it’s possible to climb back out in just a few nights of adequate sleep.
-It’s hypothesized that each hour of sleep debt needs to eventually be repaid.
+Sleep debt is cumulative, so it's relatively easy to dig yourself into a hole in just a few nights of poor/short sleep.
+The good news is that it's possible to climb back out in just a few nights of adequate sleep.
+It's captured that each hour of sleep debt needs to eventually be repaid.
 (2)

 The consequences of sleep deprivation are many and serious, so why do we allow ourselves to shave-off precious hours of sleep?
-It’s a matter of priorities.
-Of course new parents, shift workers, and first-responders will experience disruptions in their natural sleep/wake rhythms–it comes with the job.
+It's a matter of priorities.
+Of course new parents, parents shift workers, and first-responders will experience disruptions in their natural sleep /wake rhythms–it comes with the job.
 Additionally, most of us experience nights of poor sleep once in a while.
 However, most people get inadequate sleep because they choose to delay their bedtime.

 Watching TV, checking social media on your phone or computer, and going out with friends are some of the biggest contributors to delaying bedtime.
 For those of you who like to pull all-nighters, know that not sleeping for nineteen hours can cause you to be as cognitively impaired as a drunk person and you won't consolidate your memories.
 Therefore, you will not perform nearly as well on exams, presentations, or any other basic daily duties.